-You'll have plenty of time for meditation and relaxation, walking through historical trails, admiring the traditional temples, and visiting the treasure rooms.
+Enjoy your time in Koyasan for meditation and relaxation, walking through historical trails, admiring the traditional temples, and visiting the treasure rooms.
 There are more than 5,000 relics in the form of paintings, statutes, scrolls and charms that have been preserved as icons of high-order Buddhism throughout the ages.
 You might also climb the nearby mountains, a trail which the monks themselves often took to better appreciate the meaning of life.
-Your meals will all be taken care of at your lodging
+Your meals will all be taken care of at your lodging.

 The 11th day of your journey will bring you to Himeji in the Hyogo Prefecture.
 Himeji boasts the most impressive of only 12 surviving castles from the feudal Sengoku Era in all of Japan.
 Rising high above the city, there are tours available so that you too can get a glimpse of what it might have been like to live as a samurai in a stronghold like this one.
 The castle has only just been opened to the public after many years of renovations, so enjoy this chance while fresh.

 Next we head over to Hiroshima, a city made world-famous in the aftermath of the Second World War.
-However what you'll find the most intriguing is the vibrancy and culture which has regrown itself from the ashes.
+However, what you'll find the most intriguing is the vibrancy and culture which has regrown itself from the ashes.
 With the tranquil Peace Park and Museum in the center of the city reminding us of humanity's recent past, you'll find shopping centers, confectionary hubs, teahouses, museums and sports fields branching out all around.
-Visit the Hiroshima Caste, Prefectural Museum of Art, Shukkei-En Gardens, baseball stadium, and eat a style of okonomi-yaki unique to the city!
+At your leisure, visit Prefectural Museum of Art, Shukkei-En Gardens, baseball stadium, and eat a style of okonomiyaki unique to the city!

-Finally, return to Tokyo and the forefront of the future by spending the last two days in Shinjuku.
-This area is famous for its generous use of neon lighting, multi-cultural restaurants, mish-mashed with traditional sights still found on the back streets!
-Shop for souvenirs, try those exotic foods you had been meaning to, and check the final items off your list of "must do while in Japan," all in this exciting area!
+Embark on a short bus followed by a bullet train to return to Tokyo on for your final night.
+Stroll through the neon-lit streets, multi-cultural restaurants, mish-mashed with traditional sights still found on the back streets!
+Enjoy shopping for souvenirs, sampling exotic foods you had been meaning to, and checking the final items off your list of "must do while in Japan”, all in this exciting area.